shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-docker-setup.md

 <properties
-   pageTitle="Configuración de un host de Docker con VirtualBox | Microsoft Azure" description="Instrucciones paso a paso para configurar una instancia de Docker predeterminada con la máquina de Docker y VirtualBox" services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Configure a Docker Host with VirtualBox | Microsoft Azure" description="Step-by-step instructions to configure a default Docker instance using Docker Machine and VirtualBox" services="azure-container-service" documentationCenter="na" authors="mlearned"